Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Note the route you walked or ran, the training machines you used, or the aerobic exercises you completed.

 Exercise can have an impact on your mood.
-Record how you felt at the start of a workout, then mention whether the workout changed your mood.
+Record how you felt at the start of a workout.
+See whether the workout changed your mood.

 Write down your thoughts and feelings.
-Exercise frees many people from everyday worries and helps them use their minds more creatively.
+Exercise frees many people from everyday worries.
+It also helps them use their minds more creatively.
 Let your thoughts flow from pen to paper.

 Note which house has the loud, crabby dog, or what time of day a pool's lap lanes are crowded.